 The Law Library staff offers the following resources and services to support the teaching activities of the faculty and staff.

 To assist your students in their research, we can create a guide to recommended resources specifically matched to the topic of your course.
 These guides may be used in conjunction with a classroom instructional session or as stand alone guides.
-Request a guide or browse our existing subject guides.
+Request a guide by contacting Jenny Zook or browse our existing subject guides.

 The Law Library offers both print and electronic course reserves.
-You may supply the item to place on reserve or request that we purchase the item.
+You may supply the item to place on Course Reserves or, if the library owns it, to move it to Course Reserves.
+It is the library's policy not to purchase books for Course Reserves although an exception may be made by contacting Vicky Coulter.
 To place an item on course reserve, please complete Course Reserve Request form.
 Electronic reserve items are only available to the students enrolled in your course.